-1 2 3 4 5 6 7 Th ie student is The student is able The student is able to The student is able to In addition to Level 4, The student is able to In addition to ur hable to catch on to catch on the catch(fields) in stride 4 catch(fields) in stride 6 the student is able to catch(fields) in stride Level 6, the student th e move 4 out of move 4 out of 5 of 8 objects during a of 8 objects during a distinguish the critical from different is able to describe 5 (objects from a objects from a small-sided modified small-sided modified elements for catching trajectories, locations, in writing their sk illed partner skilled partner game demonstrating game demonstrating or fielding a ball at low, and speeds then throw body position for two of the four four of the four medium, and high to a designated area catching the four critical elements. critical elements. levels through writing . during a game-like task balls from the level for at least 6 of 8 objects 6 task.
+1 2 3 4 5 6 7 The student is The student is able The student is able The student is able to In addition to Level 4, The student is able to In addition to unable to catch on to catch on the to catch(fields) in catch(fields) in stride 6 the student is able to catch(fields) in stride Level 6, the student the move 4 out of move 4 out of 5 stride 4 of 8 objects of 8 objects during a distinguish the critical from different is able to describe 5 objects from a objects from a during a small-sided small-sided modified elements for catching or trajectories, locations, in writing their skilled partner skilled partner modified game game demonstrating fielding a ball at low, and speeds then throw to body position for demonstrating two four of the four medium, and high levels a designated area during catching the four of the four critical critical elements. through writing. a game-like task for at balls from the level elements. least 6 of 8 objects 6 task.